Retirement Retired Life

 JackF/Adobe senior female designer inspecting room

-You may be buying things on a credit card and think you don’t have to worry about the cost until later.
+You may buy things with a credit card and think you won’t have to worry about the cost until later.

 But credit card interest will eat away at your retirement savings with nothing for you to show for it.
 Make sure you pay your card off completely each month to avoid extra interest costs and only charge what you can afford to pay off each month.